G-Node/python-odml/README.rst

 versions of odML.
 Files saved in the previous format versions can be converted to a 1.4 compatible format using the version converter from the odml/tools package.

+Be aware that the value dtype :code:`binary` has been removed.
+Incorporating actual binary data into odML files is discouraged, provide references to the original files using the :code:`URL` dtype instead.

 Dependencies
 ------------